MckenlyChau/e_commerce_case_study/README.md

 |12347      |2010-12-07               |2011-12-07             |365                 |7              |Iceland        |2458            |4310.00      |Purchase         |
 |12348      |2010-12-16               |2011-09-25             |283                 |4              |Finland        |2341            |1797.24      |Postage, Purchase|

-*Insight:* Upon inspection, several customers have an overall_spend of 0.
-This likely indicates full refunds of their purchases or transactions that were reversed.
-Similarly, customers with an overall_quantity of 0 may represent historical refunds (from purchases predating the dataset) or potential data entry errors.
-These records do not contribute meaningful value to analysis and may be excluded in later stages.
+**Insight:** Several customers have an overall_spend of 0, which likely indicates full refunds or fully reversed transactions.
+Similarly, an overall_quantity of 0 may reflect historical refunds or data entry anomalies.
+Since these records do not provide meaningful analytical value, they may be excluded in later stages of the analysis.

 ### Create table for valid customers
 ```sql